Gerber Beam (with hinges) – calculation example

 Go through the presented solutions.
 Solve your own examples in the EquiBeam app.
 You will have a solid foundation to tackle more advanced beam calculations.

-Beam Calculation – Example
+Beam Calculations – Example